cagnulein/QZCompanionNordictrackTreadmill/README.md

 ![](media/image3.png)

 Run QZ-Companion.bat on a Wifi connected Windows PC

+QZ Installation Method 2: Via the treadmill build-in web browser.

+4. To install the QZ Companion app on your treadmill via the treadmill built-in web browser, from the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
+Select Browser.

+*** screenshot here ***
+Open the treadmill build-in web browser

+Enter the following short URL address – https://tinyurl.com/qzcompanion.
+This link will download the latest QZ Companion APK to the browser download folder on your treadmill.

+*** screenshot here ***
+QZ Companion APK downloaded

+Next, select the APK to start installation.
+You will get a warning message stating your tablet is not allowed to install apps from unknown sources.
+Rest assured, QZ Companion is safe to install.
+Select “Settings” which will bring you to a screen where you can toggle on “allow from this source” and confirm “do you want to install this application?”.
+QZ Companion will proceed to install.
+You will get a confirmation screen when done.

+*** 4 screenshots here ***
+QZ Companion APK installation screens

+When completed, you should reboot the treadmill by cycling the power switch.
+Once rebooted, proceed to login to iFit.
+At this point, QZ Companion is running in the background and is ready to transmit treadmill speed and incline data to QZ.

+Now that QZ Companion is installed and running on your treadmill, it’s time to configure QZ to communicate with QZ Companion.

 5. Configure QZ to communicate with QZ Companion.
 On your 2nd QZ device (Windows PC or laptop, Android phone or tablet, or iOS iPhone